 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?

-Can you find ways of joining cubes together so that 28 faces are
+Can you find ways of joining cubes together so that 28 faces are visible?

 One face of a regular tetrahedron is painted blue and each of the remaining faces are painted using one of the colours red, green or yellow.
 How many different possibilities are there?

 This article for teachers describes how modelling number properties involving multiplication using an array of objects not only allows children to represent their thinking with concrete materials,. . . .

 This challenge involves eight three-cube models made from interlocking cubes.
 Investigate different ways of putting the models together then compare your constructions.

-Can you fit the tangram pieces into the outline of Mai Ling?
+Can you fit the tangram pieces into the outline of this telephone?

 Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outlines of the candle and sundial?